strata-mvc/strata/docs/saving.md

 The role of this object is to declare the context of the form as well as grant functions that can help controllers handle the form data.
 For example, here the form will have 5 steps to it and the Form object will look for template files prefixed with `songs` when building the html.

-`hasATitle` is a method that could be used by a controller to differenciate between to special cases only the form should know about in details.
+`hasATitle` is a method that could be used by a controller to differentiate between to special cases only the form should know about in details.

 ~~~ php
 <?php